 5 If using a pieced border, sew it onto the perimeter of the panel now using a 1/4″ seam allowance before proceeding to

 6. Sewing borders onto finished quilts can be more difficult and may cause puckering or rippling, so it’s best to do it before you start quilting if possible..

-If not adding borders skip to step 6 5a) To calculate yardage for pieced borders: Measure distance around entire perimeter of project Divide that measurement by 36” (the width of most fabrics) Round up this number If using strips that are less than 36” wide, such as 2-1/2” strips, multiply this number x 2 Add 7” for each outside corner + 4“ for each inside miter joint ex: 84 ÷ 36 = 2 yds + 8″ (2 outside corners) + 4″ (2 inside miter joints) = 3 yds needed 5b) For strip widths wider than 36″: Measure distance around entire perimeter of project Divide that measurement by WOF (width of fabric) Round down this number Multiply this new number by strip width used Add 7″ for each outside corner + 4″ for each inside miter joint
+If not adding borders skip to step 6 5a) To calculate yardage for pieced borders: Measure distance around the entire perimeter of the project Divide that measurement by 36” (the width of most fabrics) Round up this number If using strips that are less than 36” wide, such as 2-1/2” strips, multiply this number x 2 Add 7” for each outside corner + 4“ for each inside miter joint ex: 84 ÷ 36 = 2 yds + 8″ (2 outside corners) + 4″ (2 inside miter joints) = 3 yds needed 5b) For strip widths wider than 36″: Measure distance around the entire perimeter of project Divide that measurement by WOF (width of fabric) Round down this number Multiply this new number by strip width used Add 7″ for each outside corner + 4″ for each inside miter joint

 ex: 84 ÷ 42 = 1-7/8 yds needed | 1-7/8yds X 2-1/2″ strip width used = 4-7/8 yds needed | 4-7/8 yds + 8″ (2 outside corners) + 4″ (2 inside miter joints) = 6-3/4 yds needed